 The University of Iowa is nationally recognized as a writing university.
 The Iowa Writers' Workshop and International Writing Program bring world-renowned writers to campus, and in 2008 the United Nations Educational, Scientific, and Cultural Organization (UNESCO) named Iowa City its third "City of Literature" in the world.

-English is one of the most popular majors at Iowa, with about 1,000 students, although classes are small enough for spirited discussions and include abundant writing opportunities.
+English is one of the most popular majors at Iowa, with about 800 students, although classes are small enough for spirited discussions and include abundant opportunities for students to work closely with faculty mentors on research and writing projects.

-Literature and writing are the main areas of study in the English Bachelor of Arts (BA) degree program, with the greatest amount of time spent in literature courses.
+Literature and writing are the main areas of study in the English BA degree program, with the greatest amount of time spent in literature courses.
+Each student takes at least seven literature courses and one writing course with the option for four additional courses in an area of their choice.

-The department also offers courses in film, critical theory, cultural studies, poetry, nonfiction, and creative writing.
-Historical course work teaches the significance of texts in the cultures from which they emerge.
+The department also offers courses in film, critical theory, cultural studies, poetry, nonfiction, and fiction writing.
+Course work in English literary studies, including courses focused on particular historical periods, geographical areas, and communities, teaches the significance of texts in the cultures from which they emerge.
 Due to the wide variety of courses available, many English majors also choose a second area of concentration, major, or minor.

 Review English in the General Catalog for more details about required course work for the BA degree and graduating with honors.